-It’s been over a year since ‘If It’s Not Forever…it’s not love’ was warming my book shelf.
-I’d read the first page and put it back to where it belonged.
-I dared to pick it again on my friend’s insistence who loved it like anything.
+It’s been over a year since ‘If It’s Not Forever it’s not love by Durjoy Dutta’ was warming my book shelf.
+I began reading it several times but could not progress beyond the first page.
+And then I forced myself to read it one day on my friend’s insistence.
 And I am glad I picked it.
 It’s amazing.

 Depressed and traumatized, Deb decides to read the last words of a dead man, who happens to be a love-ridden, amazing human being whose only desire was, “I wish I could see her tomorrow”.

 He knows his love won’t be reciprocated but it’s something that he is least bothered about.
 All he wants to see the love of his life happy and blessed, at any cost.